tug17/HESS-Paper-Code/README.md

 ### Run notebooks
 Jupyter notebooks can be run in the same environment.
 Important:
-- `h_evaluate_metrics.ipynb` is meant to be executed first, as its output is used e.g. in `fig5_leadtime_performance.ipynb`.
+- `pre_evaluate_metrics.ipynb` is meant to be executed first, as its output is used e.g. in `fig5_leadtime_performance.ipynb`.
-- `h_create_tables.ipynb` is meant to be executed last, as it requires data created during the processing of the other notebooks.
+- `post_create_tables.ipynb` is meant to be executed last, as it requires data created during the processing of the other notebooks.

 ## Citation
 If you use any of this code in your experiments, please make sure to cite the following publication